Stock Number: 55614

 Out of Stock

 Large purple speckled cream trumpets held semi-erect thereby revealing the three-tiered fragrant layers: "Double Purple Horn of Plenty" famous as source of Scopolamine.
 Sometimes listed as D. arborea 'Double Black.'
-We have this only on a most irregular seasonal basis--check with us to see if seedlings are available.
-A...
+Always creates a sensation here when it starts blooming late summer.

 Erect stalks hold an umbrella of foliage topped with rather extraordinary upfacing three-tiered lemon gold "Horn of Plenty" trumpets; source of scopolamine.
-Also D. chlorantha; probably correct as D. atraemonium plena.
+Also know as D. chlorantha; probably correct as D. atraemonium plena.
+Very robust and decorative.

 Out of Stock